This article describes some of the ways to modify how Q conducts significance tests.

 Q automatically determines how to conduct tests based on the properties of the data (see Tests Of Statistical Significance).
 Consequently, you can modify how Q performs tests by modifying the data.
 For example, consider the table below on the left.

-It is also possible to use Rules, either by writing it yourself or using pre built Rules.
+It is also possible to use Rules, either by writing them yourself or using pre-built Rules.
 See How to Modify Significance Tests Using Rules for more information.

 How to Change Q's Default Statistical Assumptions When Setting Up Projects

 How to Specify Columns to be Compared